You’re Wildcat ready.

 - Provide an opportunity to meet individually with faculty or staff

-Connections is for students who have confirmed their intent to enroll.
-See Connections for details.
+New Student Orientation is for students who have confirmed their intent to enroll.
+See New Student Orientation for details.

 The materials you need for your first semester will be determined by your class schedule.